andrew henderson menu

 Beginning with asset protection, the next four reasons to use an offshore company are those that may be deemed to be challenged.

-If you set up a company in a place like St. Kitts and Nevis, somebody would have to post a bond before they could sue you.
-Obviously, the moralizing comes from the chance that you are stopping people who legitimately have a claim.
+If you set up a company in a place like St Kitts and Nevis, somebody would have to post a bond before they could sue you.
+Obviously, many objections to offshore companies arise from the allegations that they are used to stop people who legitimately have a claim.

 7. Avoid Capital Gains Tax